Religious antisemitism: Medieval period

+There was also the killing or forcible conversion of them by the rulers of the Almohad dynasty in Al-Andalus in the 12th century.
+Notable examples of the cases where the choice of residence was taken away from them includes confining Jews to walled quarters (mellahs) in Morocco beginning from the 15th century and especially since the early 19th century.
+Some Jews also converted to Islam, either voluntary, due to the pressure of the burden of the jizya taxor for other reasons.
+However, there were also some forced conversions in the 12th century under the Almohaddynasty of North Africa and al-Andalus as well as in Persia.

 Some scholars have questioned the correctness of the term "antisemitism" to Muslim culture in pre-modern times.
 Robert Chazan and Alan Davies argue that the most obvious difference between pre-modern Islam and pre-modern Christendom was the "rich melange of racial, ethic, and religious communities" in Islamic countries, within which "the Jews were by no means obvious as lone dissenters, as they had been earlier in the world of polytheism or subsequently in most of medieval Christendom."
 According to Chazan and Davies, this lack of uniqueness ameliorated the circumstances of Jews in the medieval world of Islam.
 According to Norman Stillman, antisemitism, understood as hatred of Jews as Jews, "did exist in the medieval Arab world even in the period of greatest tolerance".
 Also see Bostom, Bat Ye'or, and the CSPI issued text, supporting Stillman and cited in the bibliography.